 Our history: We are technology.
 We are community

-Since 2004 Source Elements has been helping connect creative people from around the world to collaborate in real-time on the production, approval and delivery of professional quality media for the film and television industry.
+Since 2004, Source Elements has been helping connect creative people around the world to collaborate in real-time on the production, approval, and delivery of professional quality media for the film and television industry.

-From its humble beginnings as an internal tool at post-production house Cutters in Chicago, that was primarily developed to circumvent the exorbitant cost of ISDN, to its current status as the industry standard in the film and television industry, Source Elements have helped make mission-critical connections and what seemed impossible possible by introducing high-speed internet connectivity to multimedia production workflows through a suite of software applications that enable near real-time broadcast quality production in a collaborative online environment.
+From our humble beginnings as an internal tool at post-production house Cutters in Chicago, primarily developed to circumvent the exorbitant cost of ISDN, to our current status as the industry standard in the film and television industry, Source Elements has helped make what seemed impossible, possible, by introducing high-speed internet connectivity to multimedia production workflows through a suite of software applications that enables near real-time broadcast quality production in a collaborative online environment.

-While the quality, convenience and reliability of Source-Connect along with the company’s reputation for high-touch customer service and support is what has established them until now, the company is in the process of completely rebuilding Source-Connect for a version 4.0, scheduled for early 2021 and launching Source-Live 3 Low Latency, a web-based professional-quality production environment that is poised to change how professional media gets made online.
+While the quality, convenience, and reliability of our premier product, Source-Connect, along with our reputation for high-touch customer service and support are what have established us until now, we’re in the process of completely rebuilding Source-Connect for a version 4.0, scheduled for early 202— and launching Source-Live 3 Low Latency, a web-based professional-quality production environment that is poised to change how professional media is made online.